HIMS (Human Intervention Motivation Study)

 Components of the program that will likely include fees are:

 *Only the HIMS AME portion occurs at Kansas Aviation Medicine.
-For the HIMS AME visits, payment must be made at time of the visit.
+For the HIMS AME visits, payment must be made when scheduling the appointment.

 There may be some financial assistance available for pilots in the HIMS program through a benevolence fund.